fstarnaud/ozp-documentation-wiki/Iteration-20.md

 ### Webtop
 * Hide metrics link unless user is an app mall steward or content steward
 * Lots of dead links in the top toolbar
+* Widget resize is flaky at best in both Grid and Desktop layouts (IE9)
+* Handle closing IWC widgets (deregister)

 ### IWC
 *